ssh4net/UnRAWer/README.md

 `fbdd_noiserd = 2`

 ### Exif crop
-At this moment both auto and force work the same.
+At this moment, both auto and force work the same.
 TODO: merge them into the one
 - -1 - disabled
 - 0 - auto
 - 1 - force